My Friend Hasn’t Texted Me Back In A Week

 Texting Can Be Tricky

 When you’re texting, there’s no way to convey the full range of emotions and nuances that come with spoken language.
 A joke might come off as serious, or a simple statement might seem curt or dismissive.
 These misinterpretations can lead to confusion or hurt feelings on either side.
-If your friend hasn’t texted back in a week, they might have misunderstood something you said, or perhaps you misinterpreted their last message.
+If your friend has not texted in a week, they might have misunderstood something you said, or perhaps you misinterpreted their last message.

 Timing and Context Matter